Guo-lab/Variant-ViLD/README.md

 The first part of the repo is from Alex's repo.

 I hope to simplify extract the ViLD from ahthor's original repo and change the backbone in it.

+When I got lost, I start learning the book Hands-On-Machine-Learning-with-Scikit-....
+The repo for this book : https://github.com/ageron/handson-ml2